ICHEC-learn/intro-to-linux/_episodes/04-useful-tools.md

 Wildcards are one of the most useful tools in Linux and can be used to substitute any character(s) in a command.

 Let's look into their uses.
-Ensure that you are in the `test` directory, and lets create a few files
+Ensure that you are in the `test` directory, and lets create a few files.

 ~~~
-touch 001.txt 002.txt 003.c 004.py 101.txt 211.py
+$ touch 001.txt 002.txt 003.c 004.py 101.txt 211.py
 ~~~
-{: .langauge-bash}
+{: .language-bash}

 Let's use the most useful one first, `*`, which implies **everything**.
 If we type `ls *`, it will not be very useful as it will list all the contents of a directory, which `ls` does anyway.
 Let's see what happens if we select only